 Competition provides assurance that customers pay only what is necessary to support cost-efficient suppliers.

-The total cost volume of purchases can be readily managed within a solicitation framework.
+The total cost, volume of purchases, and market activity can be readily managed within a solicitation framework.

 Typical solicitation terms encourage market discipline by requiring suppliers to submit binding proposals and including non-performance penalties.